beauregardhenry/beauregardhenry.github.io/_posts/2023-07-31-hello-world.md

 ---
 layout: post
-title: Is This What You Wanted?!
+title: The Purpose of This Blog
 postHero: /images/union.jpg
-author: The Great Me
+author: B. Henry
-postFooter: Additional information, and maybe a <a href="#">link or two</a>
+postFooter: Additional information, maybe a <a href="#">link or two</a>
 ---

 Call me *Ishmael*.
 Some years ago–*never mind how long